RandomSeeded/T-SMS/FUTURE_WORK.md

 ### TODOs:

 Things necessary for public demo:
-1. Multiple user support
+1. Multiple user support (SMS -> user)
 2. Persistence
 3. ??

 Things necessary for full launch:
 1. Payment options
 2. Landing page / signup flow
+3. SSL
-3. ??
+4. ??

 Features that would be really good to have but are not essential:
 1. Multiple phone numbers (one per conversation)
 2. ??

+Bugfixes:
+1. Handle case where you receive multiple messages in same interval (sort by timestamp)

 -----------